neighborhoods/PrefabFitness/UseCase72/README.md

-# Use Case 71
+# Use Case 72
-Testing whether or not the Deprecated flag works
+Testing fallback to property name when record_key is not specified